 3.2.2 Prior models and supporting data

-The core of the GGMI is model ingestion of observational data to estimate and reduce the uncertainty in the GHG fluxes.
+The core of the GGGW is model ingestion of observational data to estimate and reduce the uncertainty in the GHG fluxes.
 This analysis depends critically on the quality of ancillary data and the prior flux information and estimates of their uncertainty.
 The quality of prior information is critical as the prior uncertainty estimates determine the bandwidth in which the optimized fluxes are allowed to deviate from the prior fluxes.
 Prior fluxes should be generated using multiple independent models to have adequate representation of the uncertainty.
 Such estimates should also have a temporal resolution that captures the processes driving flux variability (e.g., have adequate representation of diurnal cycle for biogenic fluxes).
 Common set of the fossil fuel related fluxes and their uncertainties utilizing existing inventories is also recommended.

 3.3 Core modelling capabilities